sandersdHES/TDDProjectDreamTeam/README.md

 # Unit Test Documentation

+Welcome to our TDD project !

+This project aims to provide a comprehensive user management system with functionalities for role management, user registration, profile management, and user authentication.
+It is built using .NET and follows Test-Driven Development (TDD) principles.

-Welcome to our TDD project.
-This project will focus on tests related to the module User Management.
+We will focus on tests related to the module User Management.
 This module is split into 4 main tasks:

 1. Role Management
 2. User Registration